jarodlam/jarodlam.github.io/content/posts/petrol-price-cycle-notification/index.md

 title: "Petrol price cycle notifier"
 date: 2021-08-18T12:00:00+10:00
 draft: false
-summary: An automatic script that checks the ACC's petrol price cycles website and sends an email notification if the price cycle stage has changed.
+summary: An automatic script that checks the ACCC's petrol price cycles website and sends an email notification if the price cycle stage has changed.
 ---

 <!--